deivyka/tone_generator/README.md

 ---
 We need a counter with 18 bits since 191 113 = 10 1110 1010 1000 1001.
 When the counter reaches the 18-bit value defined by the switches (e.g. Re), the output will toggle the flip-flop and generate a square wave that plays a note.
 The counter will then be cleared, and we can resume the counting.

+---
+Use the following files if you want to run the tone generator:
+- top-design/counter.vhd
+- top-design/top.vhd
+- constrs_tone_gen.xdc (constraints)
+- tonegen_tb.vhd (testbench)

+You can also connect a speaker (piezo buzzer) to Pin K2 of Pmod Header JA and GND on the Basys 3.